Overview

 In multiple applications implementing Komodia's libraries, such as Superfish Visual Discovery and KeepMyFamilySecure, the root CA certificates have been found to use trivially obtainable, publicly disclosed, hard-coded private keys.
 Note that these keys appear to be distinct per application, though the same methods have proven successful in revealing the private keys in each instance.

+In addition to sharing root CA certificates across installation, it has been reported that the SSL validation that Komodia itself performs is broken.
+This vulnerability can allow an attacker to universally attack all installations of Komodia Redirector, rather than needing to focus on a single application / certificate.
 Users should be aware that uninstalling affected applications is not sufficient to remove the security risk since the root certificates are not removed in the process.
 The Superfish removal instructions provided by Lenovo, whose consumer-grade systems come bundled with the software, describe steps users with Windows 8 can take to remove Superfish and the associated certificate from the Windows certificate store; guidance for removing the certificate from Firefox is not provided.
 Lenovo users can verify whether their systems contain a Superfish root certificate by visiting this site.
-A list of potentially affected Lenovo systems is available here.
+A list of potentially affected Lenovo systems is available here. |

 Impact